Remarkable upper bounds for interpolation error constants on triangles: Introduction

 \section{Introduction}

-The analysis of the error of interpolation is important in many applications, such as approximation theory and error estimation for the solution of the Finite Element Method.
-To estimate the interpolation errors, we have to obtain the upper bounds of the constants that appear in the corresponding norm inequalities.
-They are referred to as the interpolation error constants.
+The analysis of interpolation error is important in many applications, such as approximation theory and error estimation for the solution of the finite element method.
+To estimate interpolation error, we have to obtain the upper bounds of the constants that appear in the corresponding norm inequalities, referred to as the interpolation error constants.

 Let $T$ be a given triangle in $\mathbb{R}^2$ and define the function spaces $V^{1,1}(T),V^{1,2}(T)$, and $V^2(T)$ as follows: